andreventuravale/http-test/README.md

 #### The @name meta variable

 Used to name a request.
 Named requests can be used in interpolations.
+This variable is optional.

 ```http
 # @name foo